History of EVP

 don't know anything about the subject.
 For that

 matter, no human being knows.
-But I do claim that
+But I do claim that it is

-another existence or sphere who wish to get in
+existence or sphere who wish to get in touch with us in

-touch with us in this existence or sphere, the
+this existence or sphere, the apparatus will at least

-opportunity to express themselves than the tilting
+give them a better opportunity to express themselves

-only means of communication."This quote
+the only means of communication."This quote

 was made in the October 1920 issue of Scientific

-EVP offers the most compelling evidence for this
+most persuasive evidence for this continuation.

 Raudive voices